jchin0229/boot-react-example/README.md

 ```

 Since the front/backend application is on same site, comment or get rid of the proxy in the package.json.
+note: modify the App.js to call backend using fetch command. (see App.js for detail)
 ```
 mvn clean package
 cd target